“There are no such things as limits to growth, because there are no limits to the human capacity for intelligence, imagination, and wonder.”

 It seems we have to disastrously hit the brick wall of limits to growth before they realise the impossibility of endless growth.
 Economic growth is not in our interests if consumption, extinctions, destruction and pollution all add to climate change and planetary depletions, making lives for the Earth's inhabitants worse through hunger and poverty – or even worse!

-Sustainable Population Australia is conducting a PETITION to be presented to the House of Representatives.
+to be presented to the House of Representatives.
 The goal is to collect one hundred thousand signatures of people who agree with the need for parliament to take action on population.

 The CASSE (Centre for the Advancement of a Steady State Economy) position sets the record straight on the conflict between economic growth and environmental protection.
 Climate change, biodiversity loss, and pollution are just three powerful examples.
 The CASSE position calls for a desirable solution – a steady state economy with stabilized population and consumption – beginning in the wealthiest nations and not with extremist tactics.
 Join the likes of E. O. Wilson, Jane Goodall, and David Suzuki; fill in the information below to sign the position and support a healthy, sustainable economy.